 While you are getting to know people, they are getting to know you.
 This is especially true in the services world.
 Professional services become observable during interactions between the professional and the client.
-Even though service providers have tangible products, they are usually judged on the quality of the intangible shared experience-the chemistry between the provider and the client, the appropriateness of client service, and the value of the shared experience.
+Even though service

 Many people believe that behavior in networking situations provides clues as to how those you interact with would be in a work situation.